-With an interest in safe dance practice, Luisa has extended her studies to complete instructorships in complementary practices such as Pilates, Aerobics and personal training.
+With an interest in safe dance practice, Luisa has extended her studies to complete instructorqualifications in complementary practices such as Pilates, Aerobics and personal training.

 Luisa worked extensively for “Prescho” (Hispanic studies at the University of Córdoba).
 Spain.
 She is currently a lecturer in Spanish Dance and language for the Cervantes Institute.

-Jen Wren and Slanjayvah Danza have and have had the pleasure of working with some fabulous people along the journey of our company and its work.
+Jen Wren and Slanjayvah Danza have had the pleasure of working with some fabulous people along the journey of our company and its work over the last 14 years.
 We would like mention a few here….